 Use this Associate degree in Network Engineering Technology from Valencia College to start your career as a computer support specialist or use it to leverage your education as you proceed to a bachelor’s degree later on.

 Primarily, a Computer Support Specialist’s job will focus on the lines provided that allow customers to utilize wide area networks (WAN) and local area networks (LAN).
 They test and maintain the networks.

-Also, a Computer Support Specialist provides the consumer with the help they need when it comes to computer use, technical issues, or other product-related questions.
+Also, Computer Support Specialists provide the consumer with the help they need when it comes to computer use, technical issues, or other product-related questions.

-They often work remotely, such as a call center, and assist others through phone calls or e-mail inquiries.
+Computer Support Specialists often work remotely, such as at a call center, and assist others through phone calls or e-mail inquiries.